Microscopic fibers created during the laundry cycle can cause damage to the gills, liver, and DNA of marine species, according to new research.

 The study, published in the journal Chemosphere, was conducted by academics in the School of Biological and Marine Sciences and School of Geography, Earth and Environmental Sciences.

-Dr. Andrew Turner, Associate Professor of Environmental Sciences, was the study’s senior author and has previously conducted research highlighting the chemicals – including bromine, iron and zinc – found within lint.
+Dr. Andrew Turner, Associate Professor of Environmental Sciences, was the study’s senior author and has previously conducted research highlighting the chemicals – including bromine, iron, and zinc – found within lint.
 He said:

 “The laundering of clothes and other textiles is among the most significant sources of synthetic microfibers within the environment.
 However, despite their known presence in a range of species, there have been very few studies looking in detail at their impact.
-This study shows for the first time what harm they can cause, and it is particularly interesting to consider that it is not just the fibers themselves which create issues but also the cocktail of more harmful chemicals which they can mobilise.”
+This study shows for the first time what harm they can cause, and it is particularly interesting to consider that it is not just the fibers themselves which create issues but also the cocktail of more harmful chemicals which they can mobilize.”

 Co-author Awadhesh Jha, Professor in Genetic Toxicology and Ecotoxicology, added:

 “Mytilus species are commonly used to monitor water quality in coastal areas, and the damage shown to them in this study is a cause for significant concern.
 Given their genetic similarity to other species and the fact they are found all over the world, we can also assume these effects will be replicated in other shellfish and marine species.
-Damage to DNA and impairment of the filter feeding abilities would have potential impact on the health of the organisms and the ecosystem.
+Damage to DNA and impairment of the filter feeding abilities would have a potential impact on the health of the organisms and the ecosystem.
 That is particularly significant as we look in the future to increase our reliance on aquaculture as a global source of food.”

 Reference: “Impacts of microplastic fibres on the marine mussel, Mytilus galloprovinciallis” by Nashami Alnajar, Awadhesh N. Jha and Andrew Turner, 10 September 2020, Chemosphere.